rxdock/rxdock/docs/getting-started-guide/quick-and-dirty-installation.rst

 ============================

-In this section you will have short instructions to make a typical installation of rDock.
+In this section you will have short instructions to make a typical installation of |Dock|.

-To get the full documentation of all rDock software package and methods, please go to the :ref:`Reference guide <reference-guide>`.
+To get the full documentation of all |Dock| software package and methods, please go to the :ref:`Reference guide <reference-guide>`.

 Moreover, you can also check the following information: